top of page

 Program & Presenters

-Risa writes, "My vision is a world where survivors of sexual abuse are heard, believed, and supported — where silence no longer dominates, and where speaking truth is honored as courageous, not denigrated as shame.
-I want a future where agency, consent, accountability, and repair are taught and expected.
-Those of us with lived experience need one another, to tell our stories and imagine into being ways of transforming this world."
+Risa's vision is a world where survivors of sexual abuse are heard, believed, and supported — where silence no longer dominates, and where speaking truth is honored as courageous, not denigrated as shame.
+She wants a future where children are raised with agency where consent, accountability, and repair are taught and expected.
+We need one another, all of us with lived experience, to tell our stories and imagine into being ways of transforming this world.

 S. Grace Wine, PhD, Joseph Wine, LPC, Katelyn Bleigh: Speak Out for Hope: A Family's Story of Transformation